RyanSusana/elepy-wiki/documentation/1-INTRODUCTION.md

 # Welcome to the Elepy documentation!
 Elepy is a Headless Content Management Framework for Java & Kotlin developed by Ryan Susana.
 It is extremely customizable!
 The framework comes bundled with an admin control panel that lets you easily control your content.
+Test

 It's able to handle extremely complex objects with ease.
 Read this article: https://medium.com/@ryansusana/rapidly-create-a-customized-cms-with-this-awesome-java-framework-e04ef2ea7810